Causal Message Passing for Experiments with Unknown and General Network Interference: Numerical Illustrations

-We adopt a micro-randomized trial with a Bernoulli design to determine the treatment group in each period.
+We adopt a Micro-Randomized Trial (MRT) with a Bernoulli design to determine the treatment group in each period.
 Specifically, we set $(\pi_1,\pi_2)=(0.25,0.75)$, and for each period in stage $j\in\{1,2\}$, we generate a new treatment vector $\Vtreatment{}{t}$ such that $\treatment{i}{t} \simiid \text{Bernoulli}(\pi_j)$, where $t \in [T_j]$.
 MRTs were initially introduced as an experimental design for developing just-in-time adaptive interventions by \cite{liao2016sample} and \cite{klasnja2015microrandomized}.
 Since then, they have gained popularity in various research areas, particularly in studying mobile health interventions aimed at increasing physical activity among sedentary individuals \cite{klasnja2019efficacy}.

+Here, we consider the binary outcome model without the initial “burn-in” periods and defer the case with the “burn-in” periods to Appendix~\S \secBOMWBI.
+Indeed, not all experiments begin with the population under study in a stable equilibrium.
+For instance, consider the evaluation of a new medication for a recently emerged contagious disease.
+In this situation, the health status of experimental units might be subject to rapid changes due to the disease's spread and the dynamic interactions among individuals.
+This instability complicates the estimation of treatment effects because baseline conditions are not consistent.
+Therefore, it is crucial to develop methods capable of accurately tracking the dynamics of the treatment.

-Figure~\ref{fig:MRT_pi} presents the results of estimating the total treatment effect across 5,000 data replications, considering the outcome model defined by Eq.~\eqref{eq:MRT}.
-Similar to Figure~\ref{fig:LinM_pi}, we increase $N$ within each row and the $T$ within each column.
-Algorithm~\ref{alg:TTE estimation-historical data} successfully estimates the TTE with minimal bias.
-Notably, increasing both the sample size and the time horizon leads to significantly improved precision in the estimates.
-Here, $B=500$ and $q=0.7$ for all $N$ as due to low interference there is less need for lowering $q$ with $N$.
+Figure~\ref{fig:MRT_pi_WOWU} shows the results, highlighting a quick jump to the ground truth value of the TTE in the early stages of the experiment.
+This jump is successfully captured by Algorithm~\ref{alg:causal-mp-original}, demonstrating its reliable performance in tracking the dynamics of the TTE throughout the experiment.
+Similar to Figure~\ref{fig:LinM_pi}, increasing the sample size and extending the time horizon leads to significantly improved precision in the estimates.
+Here, $B=500$ and $q$ is set to $0.6$, $0.5$, and $0.3$ corresponding to $N=500$, $2,000$, and $10,000$, respectively.
 Given the binary outcome model, we incorporate the prior knowledge that the TTE's magnitude is capped at 1, as discussed in Remark~\ref{rem:prior}.